 We consider ourselves as a service provider with the primary business purpose of focusing on our data technology.
-We aim to facilitate credit to borrowers that are funded by institutional funding partners rather than by using our own capital.
-As such, fees received from borrowers are recorded as financing income or loan facilitation income and others on our consolidated statements of operations.
 However, we have historically funded, and may continue to fund, credit drawdowns with our own capital.
 In such case, the fees received from borrowers may be treated as interest for purposes of the PFIC rules.
-Given the foregoing and based on the past and projected composition and classification of our income and assets, we believe that there is a significant risk that we will be classified as a PFIC for United States federal income tax purposes for 2018, and we may be classified as a PFIC in future taxable years.
+Given the foregoing and based on the past and projected composition and classification of our income and assets, we believe that there is a significant risk that we were classified as a PFIC for United States federal income tax purposes for 2020, and we may be classified as a PFIC in future taxable years.
 If we are a PFIC for any taxable year during which you hold our ADSs or Class A ordinary shares, our PFIC status could result in adverse United States federal income tax consequences to you if you are a United States Holder, as defined under "Item 10.
-Additional Information - E. Taxation - Certain United States federal income tax laws and regulations, and will become subject to burdensome reporting requirements.
+Additional Information - E. Taxation - Certain United States Federal Income Tax Considerations."
+For example, if we are or become a PFIC, you may become subject to increased tax liabilities under United States federal income tax laws and regulations, and will become subject to burdensome reporting requirements.
 See "Item 10.
-Additional Information - E. Taxation - Certain United States federal income tax laws and regulations, and will become subject to burdensome reporting requirements.
-See "Item 10.
-Additional Information - E. Taxation - Certain United States federal income tax laws and regulations, and will become subject to burdensome reporting requirements.
-See "Item 10.
-Additional Information - E. Taxation - Certain United States federal income tax laws and regulations, and will become subject to burdensome reporting requirements.
-See "Item 10.
-Additional Information - E. Taxation - Certain United States Federal income tax laws and regulations, and will not be a PFIC for 2018 or any future taxable year.
+Additional Information - E. Taxation - Certain United States Federal Income Tax Considerations - Passive Foreign Investment Company."
+There can be no assurance that we were not a PFIC for 2020 or will not be a PFIC in any future taxable year.